This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions – FAQ

-You can store this red velvet cookie dough in an air-tight container in the fridge for up to seven days.
+Store leftover cookie dough in an airtight container with a lid in the fridge for up to 7 days.
+Let it soften at room temperature before serving.

 To make this recipe GF-friendly, use gluten-free flour instead.
 My go-to brands are Bob’s Red Mill 1:1 GF flour or King Arthur flour 1:1 GF flour.